Low-Temperature Magnetization Dynamics of Magnetic Molecular Solids in a Swept Field: Introduction

 \section{Introduction}

-As a prototype of magnetic molecular solids, consider the one generally known as \Fe8.
+As a prototype of magnetic molecular solids, the one generally known as \Fe8 has drawn great interest.
 This material consists of molecules of [Fe$_8$O$_2$(OH)$_{12}$(tacn)$_6$]Br$_8$(H$_2$O)$_9$, in which the Fe(III) ions of one molecule are well separated from those of a neighboring molecule.
-At low temperatures, each molecule has a spin $S = 10$, a corresponding all-spin magnetic moment of $g\mu_B S$ with $g \simeq 2$, and an Ising-like anisotropy which translates into an energy barrier of $~22\,$K~\cite{fe8props,gat06}.
-Consider next the experiment of Wernsdorfer and Sessoli~\cite{wer99}, of which a partial and simplified description is as follows.
+At low temperatures, each molecule has a spin $S = 10$, a corresponding all-spin magnetic moment of magnitude $g\mu_B S$ with $g \simeq 2$, and an Ising-like anisotropy which translates into an energy barrier of $~22\,$K~\cite{fe8props,gat06}.
+Among the many experimental investigations of ths molecule, the swept-field experiment of Wernsdorfer and Sessoli~\cite{wer99} is one of the most revealing.
+A partial and simplified description of this experiment is as follows.
 At low temperatures ($T \ltwid 100\,$mK) they first saturate the magnetization of the sample by applying an external magnetic field $H_z$ along the Ising or $z$ axis, and also apply a magnetic field $H_x$ along the hard magnetic axis transverse to the easy axis.
 They then sweep $H_z$ so as to reverse the magnetization, and measure the rate at which the spins reverse.
-Astonishingly, this rate turns out to be an oscillatory function of $H_x$, even though the energy barrier and the angle between the two energy minimizing orientations of the spin are both monotonically decreasing functions of $H_x$.
-The interpretation of this phenomneon is that the sweeping of $H_z$ is inducing Landau-Zener-St\"uckelberg (LZS) transitions~\cite{lan77,kay84} between the two lowest states on opposite sides of the energy barrier, which take place at a rate proportional to $\Dta^2$, where $\Dta$ is the tunnel splitting between these states.
-The rate oscillates because $\Dta(H_x)$ oscillates with $H_x$, in accord with theory~\cite{los92,vdel92,gar93}.
+This rate turns out to be an oscillatory function of $H_x$, even though the energy barrier and the angle between the two energy minimizing orientations of the spin are both monotonically decreasing functions of $H_x$.
+Although surprising at first, the oscillations are now well understood.
+The simplest explanantion for the magnetization reversal is that the sweeping of $H_z$ induces Landau-Zener-St\"uckelberg (LZS) transitions~\cite{lan77,kay84} between the two lowest states on opposite sides of the energy barrier at a rate proportional to $\Dta^2$, where $\Dta$ is the tunnel splitting between these states.
+The rate oscillates because $\Dta$ does so, and $\Dta$ in turn oscillates because there are two tunneling spin trajectories that interfere with a phase that varies with $H_x$~\cite{los92,vdel92,gar93}.